tcd/dark-plus-syntax/CONTRIBUTING.md

 There are local vscode settings that configure it to color specific TypeScript constants to match the color values they represent.

+## Tests

+The language rules aren't tested, so there is no need to run tests if only those are changed.

+### Running Tests

+1. Clone the project
+2. Run `npm install` to install development dependencies.
+3. Run `npm run build` to run the test suite.

+---

 ## Resources & References

 - [Microsoft/vscode-textmate](https://github.com/Microsoft/vscode-textmate)
 - [Scope Naming](https://www.sublimetext.com/docs/3/scope_naming.html)
 - [VSCode Theme Colors](https://code.visualstudio.com/api/references/theme-color)